 11. Expand… there is no reason an advertising campaign can’t use multiple commercials.
 In fact, it is encouraged as long as the first 10 guidelines on this list are adhered to…especially #3.

-Southwest Florida area business owners are masters of their business.
+Southwest Florida business owners are masters of their businesses.
 It is not necessary for them to be expert copywriters, too.
-Given a well-defined marketing objective, the creative team of local radio stations will be able to apply their professional skills to the development and production of effective radio commercials.
+Given a well- defined marketing objective, the creative team of local radio stations will be able to apply their professional skills to the development and production of effective radio commercials.

 Step 6: Choose the Best Length for a Commercial on Fort Myers Radio

-Southwest Florida radio stations offer different commercial length options to fulfill the marketing objectives and budgets of local North Carolina small business owners.
+Fort Myers radio stations offer different commercial length options to fulfill the marketing objectives and budgets of local small business owners.
 The most common lengths are :60 seconds; :30 seconds; :15 seconds; and :10 seconds.

 Approximate Number of Words In A Typical Radio Commercial: